Wine Making History in Oregon’s Tualatin Valley

-Celebrate the History of Wine Making Along the Scenic Tour Route
+Celebrate Wine History Along the Scenic Tour Route

 Oregon’s Washington County boasts a history of wine grape and wine production.
 Some of the oldest vines are found in the rich Washington County soil.
 Now, with nearly 30 wineries in this premier wine region, you could easily find yourself experiencing firsthand the tasting rooms and welcoming vintners of the region.